 - In a medium bowl, add the raspberries, 2 tablespoons flour, and toss lightly to combine (coating berries in flour helps to reduce sinking while baking).

 - Add the raspberries to the batter and fold very lightly to combine.

 - Turn batter out into prepared pan, smoothing the top lightly with a spatula and pushing it into corners and sides as necessary.

-- Baking time will range greatly based on if using fresh or frozen berries.
+**Note: Baking time will vary greatly based on if you use fresh or frozen berries.
 I used frozen berries and baked for 1 hour 17 minutes, and tented the pan with foil (lay a sheet of foil over top of pan) at the 30-minute mark.
 If using fresh berries (highly recommended), I estimate baking time to be about 45 minutes; tent pan with foil about 30 minutes into baking to prevent top and sides from becoming overly browned.

 Peach Mango Coconut Oil Banana Bread — The softest, moistest banana bread that tastes like a tropical vacation!

-Pineapple Coconut Oil Banana Bread – Buttermilk, bananas and coconut oil keep this bread super moist, tender and it tastes like a tropical vacation
+Coconut Oil Banana Pineapple Bread – Buttermilk, bananas and coconut oil keep this bread super moist, tender and it tastes like a tropical vacation

 The Best Strawberry Banana Bread — I couldn’t get enough of this super soft, moist bread that’s bursting with juicy strawberries in every bite.
 It’s a fast, easy, no mixer recipe!